TopraksoyEarthmanTsuchimoto/tilt-to-steer.js/README.md

 #### Turn your tablet or phone into a steering wheel!
 This library converts raw `deviceorientation` data (mobile device tilt in degrees) into usable good numbers.

 - NOTE: This library does not feature a *perfect* solution to the gimbal lock problem.
-But the current version is **good enough**, for example, for steering a car in a racing game that would run in any screen orientation (landscape or portrait).
+But the current version is **almost good enough**, for example, for steering a car in a racing game that would run in any screen orientation (landscape or portrait).

 ## **Try it live** (you will need an Android tablet or phone)